-Mr. Horlick is the highest-ranked international trade lawyer in the world in the only two rankings,
+Mr. Horlick is one of the highest-ranked international trade lawyers in the world in the only two rankings,

 Euromoney/Institutional Investor and Who’s Who Legal, and is in the top tier of Chambers (which does not list individual rankings).